gupta-ak/openenclave-1/docs/DesignDocs/CustomAttestation.md

 it from other plugins.

-Futhermore, there will be additional attestation "plugin aware" APIs that are analogous to `oe_get_report` and `oe_verify_report`, along with functions for registering and unregistering plugins.
+Futhermore, there will be additional attestation "plugin aware" APIs that are analogous to `oe_get_report` and `oe_verify_report` called `oe_get_evidence` and `oe_verify_evidence` respectively.
+These align with the ones proposed in the [endorsements design doc](RemoteAttestatonCollaterals.md).
+There will also be functions for registering and unregistering plugins called `oe_register_attestation_plugin` and `oe_unregister_attestation_plugin`.
 The user can statically link in their desired plugin and call the register plugin function.
 The attestation data can be retrieved from the "plugin aware" analogue of `oe_get_report` with the desired UUID.
 The generated data will have the UUID in its header.
 The user can call the analogue of `oe_verify_report` to verify the data and the Open Enclave runtime can use this UUID to determine what plugin verification routine to run.

 ### Plugin API